Lightning-AI/torchmetrics/docs/source/pages/lightning.rst

             # log epoch metric
             self.log('train_acc_epoch', self.accuracy)

-Metric logging in Lightning happens through the `self.log` or `self.log_dict` method.
-Both methods only supports logging of *scalar-tensors*.
+Metric logging in Lightning happens through the ``self.log`` or ``self.log_dict`` method.
+Both methods only support the logging of *scalar-tensors*.
-While the vast majority of metrics in torchmetrics returns a scalar tensor, some metrics such as :class:`~torchmetrics.ConfusionMatrix`, :class:`~torchmetrics.ROC`, :class:`~torchmetrics.MAP`, :class:`~torchmetrics.RougeScore` return outputs that are non-scalar tensors (often dicts or list of tensors) and should therefore be dealt with separately.
+While the vast majority of metrics in torchmetrics returns a scalar tensor, some metrics such as :class:`~torchmetrics.ConfusionMatrix`, :class:`~torchmetrics.ROC`, :class:`~torchmetrics.MeanAveragePrecision`, :class:`~torchmetrics.ROUGEScore` return outputs that are non-scalar tensors (often dicts or list of tensors) and should therefore be dealt with separately.
 For info about the return type and shape please look at the documentation for the ``compute`` method for each metric you want to log.

 ********************
 Logging TorchMetrics
 ********************

 Logging metrics can be done in two ways: either logging the metric object directly or the computed metric values.
-When :class:`~torchmetrics.Metric` objects, which return a scalar tensor, are logged directly in Lightning using the LightningModule `self.log <https://pytorch-lightning.readthedocs.io/en/stable/extensions/logging.html#logging-from-a-lightningmodule>`_ method.
-Lightning will log the metric based on ``on_step`` and ``on_epoch`` flags present in ``self.log(...)``.
+When :class:`~torchmetrics.Metric` objects, which return a scalar tensor are logged directly in Lightning using the LightningModule `self.log <https://pytorch-lightning.readthedocs.io/en/stable/extensions/logging.html#logging-from-a-lightningmodule>`_ method, Lightning will log the metric based on ``on_step`` and ``on_epoch`` flags present in ``self.log(...)``.
 If ``on_epoch`` is True, the logger automatically logs the end of epoch metric value by calling ``.compute()``.